GuillermoBustosPerez/In-between-methods/Bustos-Pérez-et-al-Between-Methods.md

 ### 2.1 Experimental assemblage

-The experimental assemblage consists of 222 experimentally knapped flakes belonging to Levallois, Discoid and Hierarchical Discoid reduction sequences.
+The experimental assemblage consists of 222 experimentally knapped flakes belonging to Levallois, discoidal and Hierarchical Discoid reduction sequences.
 The experimental assemblage was knapped by two of the authors (JB and GBP).
 One of the authors (JB) is considered a high level expert while the second (GBP) is considered an intermediate-high